cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 .. _cloudera-release-specific-upgrade-notes:

-**Upgrading CDH (Cloudera Data Hub) 5.3 to 5.4**
+These steps cover upgrading the version of CDH of an existing CDAP installation.
+As the different versions of CDH can use different versions of HBase, upgrading from one version to the next can require that the HBase coprocessors be upgraded to the correct version.
+The :ref:`Cloudera compatibility matrix <cloudera-compatibility-matrix>` lists the different coprocessors used with each version of CDH.
+If the version changes, you need to check that the version being used has changed as described below.

-**Background:** CDH 5.3 ships with HBase 0.98 while CDH 5.4 ships with HBase 1.0.
-We support CDH 5.4 as of CDAP 3.1.0 - however, upgrading the underlying CDH version is only supported since CDAP 3.2.0.
+**For example:** CDH 5.3 ships with HBase 0.98 while CDH 5.4 ships with HBase 1.0.
+We support CDH 5.4 as of CDAP 3.1.0 |---| however, upgrading the underlying CDH version is only supported since CDAP 3.2.0.
 Therefore, before upgrading from CDH 5.3 to CDH 5.4, upgrade CDAP to version 3.2.0 or greater, following the normal upgrade procedure.
 Start CDAP at least once to make sure it works properly, before you upgrade to CDH 5.4.